dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-If you are upgrading from a previous version you will need to remove the "settings.xml" file from "\apps\Snes9x GX" directory on your SD Card.
+If you are upgrading from a previous version you will need to remove the "settings.xml" file from "\apps\Snes9xGX" directory on your SD Card.
 If you are not upgrading then don't worry about it.

 The first time you run Snes9x GX it will create a new "settings.xml" file on